Summary

 - The infected person should stay at home until the diarrhoea has stopped, to prevent infecting others at work, school, kindergarten or childcare.
 It is especially important not to visit vulnerable people such as people in aged care facilities and hospitals.

-- If the infected person works in a high-risk occupation, such as a food worker, healthcare worker, childcare worker or in a residential facility; it is important that they stay away from work while awaiting advice from the Department of Health and Human Services.
+- If the infected person works in a high-risk occupation, such as a food worker, healthcare worker, childcare worker or in a residential facility; it is important that they stay away from work while awaiting advice from the Department of Health.

 - Children must not attend childcare centres, kindergartens or school until 24 hours after their symptoms have stopped.